refractometers (original) (raw)

 Fiber-optic Refractometers

 Various kinds of refractometers are based on fiber optics, and can be based on a range of quite different operation principles.
-Some of them contain one or more fiber Bragg gratings, or a normal piece of optical fiber, where some part of the fiber is prepared such that the probed substances gets sufficiently close to the fiber core to interact with the light in guided modes.
+Some of them contain one or more fiber Bragg gratings, or a normal piece of optical fiber, where some part of the fiber is prepared such that the probed substances get sufficiently close to the fiber core to interact with the light in guided modes.
 One may, for example, obtain a spectral shift of features of a fiber Bragg grating depending on the refractive index of the probed substances surrounding the fiber.
 With certain techniques, one may also utilize external influences on cladding modes rather than those directly on the light in the fiber core, e.g. by exploiting the fact that loss peaks generated by a tilted fiber Bragg grating depend on the details of cladding modes.

 Wavelength Dependence

 The refractive index depends on the optical wavelength (→ chromatic dispersion).
 For measuring it at different wavelengths, a refractometer must provide test light in the relevant wavelength range.
-Simple devices provide only the refractive index in the visible spectral region, possibly even with no precise indication to which wavelength exactly it applies — or for one or several well-defined wavelengths by using a quasi-monochromatic light source, such as a gas discharge lamp emitting some standard spectral line, one of which is selected with an optical filter.
+Simple devices provide only the refractive index in the visible spectral region, possibly even with no precise indication of the exact wavelength to which exactly it applies — or for one or several well-defined wavelengths by using a quasi-monochromatic light source, such as a gas discharge lamp emitting some standard spectral line, one of which is selected with an optical filter.

 Some refractometers are specifically made for operation in certain special wavelength regions, e.g. in the mid-infrared.